 - Claims against governments or institutions or abusers

-Members should never sign statements for abusers or institutions nor attend at their appointed psychologists or psychiatrists or release any documents or information to such people without prior legal advice.
+Care Leavers should never sign statements for abusers or institutions nor meet with the institution’s appointed psychologists or psychiatrists or release any documents or information to such people without prior legal advice.

 You should only take these actions after specific legal advice about the consequences of doing so.
 Taking these actions could affect your further rights to take action against abusers/institutions.

 Many Care Leavers may not realise that they have legal rights.
-You therefore may not think that there could be any consquences for you in making any of the above revelations.
+You therefore may not think that there could be any consequences for you in making any of the above revelations.

-Please contact CLAN if you want to discuss this, and we can refer you to appropriate legal channels where someone can help you.
+Please contact CLAN if you want to discuss this and we can help you find the appropriate legal channels where someone can help you.